Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 snippet:FLRConfigurationSourceUsage

-NOTE: Starting from version 6, configuration of the FLR mechanism will have no effect on how many times a deferred message is dispatched when an exception is thrown.
+NOTE: From Version 6, configuration of the FLR mechanism will have no effect on how many times a deferred message is dispatched when an exception is thrown.
 In such a case the `TimeoutManager` will attempt the dispatch five times.

 ## Second Level Retries